-- 4.7.4 Official Statements accompanying debt issues, CAFRs, and continuous disclosure statements will meet, at a minimum, the standards articulated by the Municipal Standards Rulemaking Board (MSRB), the Government Accounting Standards Board (GASB), the National Federation of Municipal Analysts, the Securities and Exchange Commission (SEC), and Generally Accepted Accounting Principles (GAAP).
-The Financial Management Division will be responsible for ongoing disclosure to all Nationally Recognized Municipal Information Depositories (NRMSIRs) designated by the SEC and for maintaining compliance with disclosure standards promulgated by state and national regulatory bodies. - 4.7.4.1 Quarterly compliance reports to NRMSIRs. - 4.7.4.2 Copies of CAFR and updated tables from the Official Statement to NRMSIRs within six month of year end. - 4.85.8 Administration and Internal Control Procedures- - 5.8.1 4.8.1 Expenditure of Proceeds- Whenever reasonably possible, proceeds of the Sanitation District's debt shall be held by a third party trustee which shallwill release such proceeds upon written requisition signed by the Director of Administrative Service Department Finance and Administrative Services, or authorized designee.
-The bank statements for money managed by trustees shall be reconciled on a monthly basis. - 5.8.2 Requisition of Bond Proceeds To reimburse the Sanitation District for expenditures incurred, bond proceeds requisitions shallwill be prepared by staff and shallwill include summary expenditure data listing the projects funded and related dollar amounts, all totaling to the requisition amount. - 5.8.3 Investment of Debt Proceeds Proceeds raised in a debt financing shall be invested in a manner that is consistent with the bond indenture, and pursuant to the Sanitation District's Investment policy for investments not addressed by the indenture.
+- Standards Board (GASB), the National Federation of Municipal Analysts, the Securities and Exchange Commission (SEC) and Accounting Principles Generally Accepted in the United States (US GAAP). - 5.7.5 The Sanitation District shall monitor compliance with bond covenants, continuing disclosure requirements and adhere to federal arbitrage regulations.
+Occurrence of any event, specified in Rule 15c2-12 under the Securities and Exchange Act of 1934, which must be filed with EMMA shall be immediately reported to the Administration Committee.
+Examples of such events are credit rating downgrades, major disasters, major litigation, default on existing debt, bankruptcy, etc. - 5.7.6 The Sanitation District shall maintain good communications with bond rating agencies about its financial condition and shall follow a policy of full disclosure in every financial report and bond prospectus (Official Statement). - 5.8 Administration and Internal Control Procedures - 5.8.1 Expenditure of Proceeds Whenever reasonably possible, proceeds of the Sanitation District's debt shall be held by a third party trustee which shall release such proceeds upon written requisition signed by the Director of Finance and Administrative Services, or authorized designee.
+The bank statements for money managed by trustees shall be reconciled on a monthly basis. - 5.8.2 Requisition of Bond Proceeds To reimburse the Sanitation District for expenditures incurred, bond proceeds requisitions shall be prepared by staff and shall include summary expenditure data listing the projects funded and related dollar amounts, all totaling to the requisition amount. - 5.8.3 Investment of Debt Proceeds Proceeds raised in a debt financing shall be invested in a manner that is consistent with the bond indenture and pursuant to the Sanitation District's Investment policy for investments not addressed by the indenture. - 5.8.4 Continuing Disclosure The Sanitation District shall remain in compliance with SEC Rule 15c2-12 by filing its annual financial statements and other financial and operating data for the benefit of its bondholders within the period required by each Continuing Disclosure Agreement.

-- 4.8.4 Continuing Disclosure The Sanitation District shall remain in compliance with - 5.8.4 SECecurities and Exchange Commission (S.E.C.)
-Rule 15c2-12 by filing its annual financial statements and other financial and operating data for the benefit of its bondholders within the period required by each Continuing Disclosure Agreement. - 4.8.5 Reporting and Filing Requirements The Sanitation District shall comply with the applicable reporting and filing requirements in California Government Code Section 8855. - 5.8.5 - 5.8.6 4.8.6 Federal Tax Compliance The Sanitation District shall comply with any federal tax requirements, including without limitation, private use tracking, arbitragearbitrage and rebate compliance. - 5.8.7 Debt Service Payments The Sanitation District shall make debt service payments electronically, on time and error free.
+- 5.8.5 Reporting and Filing Requirements The Sanitation District shall comply with the applicable reporting and filing requirements in California Government Code Section 8855. - 5.8.6 Federal Tax Compliance The Sanitation District shall comply with any federal tax requirements, including without limitation, private use tracking, arbitrage and rebate compliance. - 5.8.7 Debt Service Payments The Sanitation District shall make debt service payments electronically, on time and error free.